swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 Removing an isolation annotation from the `dealloc` method (together with `retain`/`release` overrides) is a breaking change.
 Any existing subclasses would be type-checked as isolated but compiled without isolation thunks.
 After changes in the base class, subclass `deinit`s could be called on the wrong executor.

+If isolated and async deinit need to be suppressed in `.swiftinterface` for compatibility with older compilers, then `open` classes are emitted as `public` to prevent subclassing.

 ## Future Directions

 ### Linear types